LSSTDESC/libradtranpy/docs/installation.rst

 Installation Guide - Getting Started
 ------------------------------------

+This package has been generated according the
+`Python project Template  <https://lincc-ppt.readthedocs.io/en/latest/>`_ recommendations.
 Before installing any dependencies or writing code, it's a great idea to create a virtual environment.

-LINCC-Frameworks engineers primarily use `conda` to manage virtual environments.
+Primarily use `conda` to manage virtual environments.
 If you have conda installed locally, you can run the following to create and activate a new environment.